Representation: Art and Architecture in Contested Urban Landscapes

 Location: Nicosia, Cyprus.
 9-day meeting, 7-16 May 2018

-Concepts: art and architecture in historically contested landscapes, divided historic cities and divided stewardship, conversion of medieval architecture and cultural identity.
+Concepts: art and architecture in historically contested landscapes, divided historical cities and divided stewardship, conversion of medieval architecture and cultural identity.

-Venue: The workshop will convene at the Aglantzia campus of The Cyprus Institute in Nicosia.
-Dedicated seminar rooms and visualization labs fully equipped to support such academic meetings will accommodate the preliminary meetings of the workshop and the project itself.
-Participants will stay in the historic center of Nicosia and shuttle between hotel and The Cyprus Institute by mini-bus.
+Venue: The workshop convened at the Aglantzia campus of The Cyprus Institute in Nicosia.
+Dedicated seminar rooms and visualization labs fully equipped to support such academic meetings accommodated the preliminary meetings of the workshop and the project itself.
+Participants stayed in the historic center of Nicosia and shuttled between the hotel and The Cyprus Institute by mini-bus.

-Days 1 and 2 will be dedicated to presentations by the coordinators and the Advisors of the project.
-Participants will provide ten-minute presentations about their research and objectives for their participation in the project.
-We will also engage the collaborative work of digital humanities, digital heritage and visualization experts from The Cyprus Institute and NCSA in Nicosia and the recently studied area of the Venetian Paphos Gate, which we will visit on Day 2.
+Days 1 and 2 were dedicated to presentations by the coordinators and the Advisors of the project.
+Participants provided ten-minute presentations about their research and objectives for their participation in the project.
+We also engaged the collaborative work of digital humanities, digital heritage and visualization experts from The Cyprus Institute and NCSA in Nicosia and the recently studied area of the Venetian Paphos Gate, which we visited on Day 2.
 Seminar discussions, group meals and an initial walking visit through the center of Nicosia (south and north sides) will help build group cohesion and identity.

-Day 3 will be dedicated to fieldwork in the historic city of Nicosia with a particular focus on issues of artistic and architectural heritage in the context of the city’s dividing “Green Line.”
-Starting at the top of the Shiakolas tower, from where the entire city and its topography can be viewed, we will then walk through the area of the Virgin Phaneromeni square before visiting the Omerie mosque, hammam, house of Hadjigeorgakis Kornesios, Cathedral, Archbishopric and Pancyprian Gymnasium; and then the rehabilitated Chrysaliniotissa neighborhood; and finally ending at the Venetian Famagusta gate and the walls of the city.
+Day 3 was dedicated to fieldwork in the historic city of Nicosia with a particular focus on issues of artistic and architectural heritage in the context of the city’s dividing “Green Line.”
+Starting at the top of the Shiakolas tower, from where the entire city and its topography can be viewed, we then walked through the area of the Virgin Phaneromeni square before visiting the Omerie mosque, hammam, house of Hadjigeorgakis Kornesios, Cathedral, Archbishopric and Pancyprian Gymnasium; and then the rehabilitated Chrysaliniotissa neighborhood; and finally ending at the Venetian Famagusta gate and the walls of the city.

 Concepts: medieval art and architecture as a social resource, heritage and arts tourism, historic preservation in the context of contemporary politics.

-Program: On Day 6 we will visit the city of Paphos, and on Day 7 we will go to Famagusta.
-On route to Paphos we will stop in the Troodos mountain region to examine some 11th-15th-century Byzantine churches (named UNESCO World Heritage in 1985) that together comprise one of the Byzantine Empire’s largest groups of churches and monasteries.
+Program: On Day 6 we visited the Troodos mountain region to examine some 11th-15th-century Byzantine churches (named UNESCO World Heritage in 1985) that together comprise one of the Byzantine Empire’s largest groups of churches and monasteries.
 We will look at their remarkably well-preserved wall paintings, examining them in the context of the island’s medieval history and the transformation of its historic landscapes.
 The city of Paphos, inscribed in the UNESCO list of world heritage sites (1980) on the basis of its history, which extends from the Neolithic through the Roman period, reveals how rapid touristic development both endangers and dictates the representation of ancient heritage.

-On Day 9 in Nicosia, the seminar discussions on the final day of the workshop will engage with the readings, now illuminated by the series of case studies that the workshop has examined.
-The workshop will conclude by defining the key themes and setting goals for the project’s second workshop.
+On Day 9 in Nicosia, the seminar discussions on the final day of the workshop engaged with the readings, now illuminated by the series of case studies that the workshop has examined.
+The workshop concluded by defining the key themes and setting goals for the project’s second workshop.